RidleyofZebes/hero-simulator/README.md

 ##### v0.05-alpha
 	  * Rebalanced combat, better but still needs work.
 	  * Added chests and another monster(!)
 (Nothing in chests yet...)
-	  * Laid groundwork for what will hopefully be PyGame implementation
 	  * Misc code cleanup

 ##### v0.04-alpha